Configuring NVMeoF TCP

 Review the details for your new Datastore and click Finish.

 Your new Datastore will be created and should be attached to all hosts configured with access.
-You notice the Drive type is Flash.
+Notice the Drive type is Flash.

 Summary